 If you want a compact vlogging camera, look no further than the Sony ZV-1.
 It's small, lightweight, and designed specifically for vloggers, with features you won't find on more photography-oriented point-and-shoots like those above.
 While the ZV-1 doesn't have a viewfinder, it's the only camera on this list with a fully articulated screen, making it easy to monitor yourself while recording.
 It also comes with a detachable windscreen for its microphone to help cut down on ambient noise.
 Sony has since released the Sony ZV-1 II, with a wider-angle lens ideal for walk-and-talk vlogs.
 Still, the original ZV-1 is one of the best budget point-and-shoot cameras now that its successor is out, and it has some advantages, like optical stabilization.

 The camera uses Sony's ever-reliable autofocus and even includes specialized modes like 'Product Showcase,' which automatically shifts focus to any object held up in the frame rather than prioritizing your face, which is ideal for product and beauty vloggers.
 Like most point-and-shoots, battery life could be better, especially if you're recording in 4k, which can cause overheating with longer takes.
 But the ZV-1 is tough to beat if you need something compact for vlogging or video.

-Our recommendations above are what we think are currently the best point-and-shoot cameras for most people to buy, according to their needs.
-We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the US).
+Our recommendations above are what we think are currently the best point-and-shoot digital cameras for most people to buy, according to their needs.
+We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the U.S.).

-If you would like to choose for yourself, here's the list of all our reviews for compact, ultracompact, and bridge cameras.
+If you'd like to choose for yourself, here's the list of all our point-and-shoot camera reviews.
 Be careful not to get caught up in the details.
 There is no single perfect camera.
 Personal taste, preference, and shooting habits will matter more in your selection.